ESC Insight Reader Survey

 It should come as no surprise that we analyse the results and statistics of the Song Contest; the unavoidable bias in the running order, the many issues of singing last at the Contest, and the impact of changing the jury/televote split.

-We also talked about the community with articles on the joy of discovering National Finals, what you could do if you didn’t get tickets for the live shows, and examining the issues around what the community calls Post-Eurovision Depression.
+We also talk about the community with articles on the joy of discovering National Finals, examining the issues around what the community calls Post-Eurovision Depression, and The Impact Of Possibly The Smallest Eurovision Media Centre This Century.

 The Unofficial Eurovision Song Contest Podcast